section-engineering-education/engineering-education/content/articles/how-to-build-a-real-time-location-tracker-using-leaflet-js/index.md

 published: true
 url: /how-to-build-a-real-time-location-tracker-using-leaflet-js/
 title: How to build a real time location tracker using leaflet.js
-description: This tutorial teaches readers how to build a real-time location tracker using the HTML5 geolocation API and use the leaflet to visualize results.
+description: This tutorial guides readers on how to build a real-time location tracker using the HTML5 geolocation API and leaflet.js to visualize results.
 author: femi-ige-muyiwa
 date: 2021-09-29T00:00:00-12:50
 topics: []